satyamyadav6286/EduFlow/README.md

 - **Quiz Creator** - Build assessments with various question types
 - **Student Management** - Track progress, engagement, and completion rates
 - **Revenue Analytics** - Comprehensive sales and conversion metrics
+- **Digital Signature** - Upload and use your signature on course certificates

 ### For Students